Harsheen-Kaur-Projects/civicassist-product-case-study/06-reflection.md

 # Reflection: from the eval harness to CivicAssist

-Building the eval harness, the finding that stuck with me wasn't that the model got something wrong.
-It was that it got something wrong confidently.
+Building the eval harness, the finding that stuck with me was how confident it sounded while being wrong, not hedged, not vague, just stated like fact.

 It invented a 12–24 month eligibility rule that didn't exist anywhere in the source material, and presented it in exactly the same way it would've presented something that was true.
 Nothing in the answer gave you a reason to question it.